edgarberlinck/car-list/README.md

 ## Requirements

- - Fetch the data from the client side and not from server ("You need to fetch the data from the client side and render it in the browser.
-The data looks like this ....")
  - I need to create two subpages: /learn/<carId> and /shop/<carId>
  - Try to use [VCC-UI](https://vcc-ui.vercel.app/)
  - Try to create a filter for `bodyType`